etidahouse/dns_update/README.md

 5. Compare the 2 IPs
 6. If the IPs are identical, the script will sleep for x minutes as defined by the configuration file via the `redo` variable before running the script again
 7. If the IPs are different, the glue record within Gandi is updated
-8. the template zone is loaded
+8. The template zone is loaded
 9. The template zone is modified with a new serial number, the new IP
 10. The new zone is written to the DNS zone directory
 11. The DNS service is restarted